 type Type of moving.
 Possible values: basic - Only the files which belong solely to this machine are moved from the original machine's folder to a new folder.

-Move machine on to new place/folder
+Move machine on to new place/folder If this method fails, the following error codes may be reported:

 • E_INVALIDARG: target is null.

 5.108.52 nonRotationalDevice